Form 990/990-EZ Schedule C - Political Campaign and Lobbying Activities- Updated May 05, 2020 - 8.00 AM - Admin, ExpressTaxExempt

 Grassroots lobbying also known as indirect lobbying is an attempt made to influence legislation and make a difference in the decisions made by the government.
 Many companies, associations as well as individuals perform grassroots lobbying as an attempt to influence a change in the legislation.

 However, the communication made will not be considered as a grassroots lobbying unless it encourages the recipients to take action about the specific legislation.

 What is Direct Lobbying?

-A direct lobbying communication is any attempt to influence any legislation through communication with:
+Direct lobbying generally refers to an attempt to influence any legislation through communication with:

-- A governmental official or employee (other than a member or employee of a legislative body) who may participate in the formulation of the legislation, but only if the principal purpose of the communication is to influence legislation
+2. A governmental official or employee (other than a member or employee of a legislative body) who may participate in the formulating legislation, but only if the principal purpose of the communication is to influence legislation

 What are Lobbying Expenditures?